Uniforms of the Australian Army: 1980s to present

 Although the uniforms worn by the Australian Army have changed significantly over the past century, the accoutrements worn over this period have remained relatively similar.
-In the British Army regiments have traditionally often worn their own distinctive uniforms.
-However, in contrast there is very little practical difference between the dress of each unit in the Australian Army, with the majority of personnel wearing the same basic uniform (although there are some minor exceptions, worn on general duties and ceremonial uniforms—but not DPCU when worn as dress of the day or in the field—for instance with some units wearing black badges of rank, unit badges and other accoutrements, instead of the usual gold and yellow or silver and white worn respectively by all corps, while a number of "Scottish" companies and pipes and drum bands wear distinctive tartans and other items of traditional dress, including headdress, highland dress jacket, kilt, sporran, hose-top socks, and gaiters).
-Instead, the main uniform distinctions between corps and units include corps and regimental badges, berets, lanyards, and unit colour patches.
+In the British Army regiments have traditionally often worn their own distinctive uniforms for ceremonial occasions.
+However, in the Australian Army most personnel wear the same basic uniform, with the distinctive elements being corps and regimental badges, berets, lanyards, and unit colour patches.
+There are some smaller exceptions worn on general duties and ceremonial uniforms, with some units wearing black badges of rank, unit badges and other accoutrements, instead of the usual gold and yellow or silver and white worn respectively by all corps, while a number of "Scottish" companies and pipes and drum bands wear distinctive tartans and other items of traditional Scottish dress, including headdress, highland dress jacket, kilt, sporran, hose-top socks, and gaiters.

 Corps and regimental badges include both hat and collar badges (usually smaller versions of the hat badge).
 The majority of corps badges in the Australian Army are copied from the badges of the equivalent corps in the British Army.
 Berets colours include dark blue (worn by service corps and others not eligible to wear a special-to-corps or unit beret), black (armoured corps), rifle green (Royal Australian Regiment), sand-coloured aka. "sandy" (SASR), sherwood green (commandos), dull cherry (airborne), scarlet (military police), slate grey (nursing corps), light blue (aviation), UN blue (personnel on service with the United Nations) and terracotta (Multinational Force and Observers contingents).
 Lanyards vary in colour by corps and unit are mostly worn on the right shoulder, although units of the infantry corps wear them on the left, as do some members of the artillery, and the Australian Federation Guard.
 Different colours and designs are allocated to each corps and many units.
 Unit colour patches were re-introduced in 1987 for units that could trace their lineage back to units of either the 1st or 2nd AIF, while the current Series II colour patch was adopted in 1995, introducing a system of patches designed for all units and organisations of the Army.
 At this time the practice of wearing patches on the shoulder ceased, and they were worn on the right-hand side of the puggaree on the slouch hat instead.